MuskanKumariMK/TwinPic/README.md

 # TwinPic: Duplicate Image Finder & Deleter

-A simple Streamlit app to find and delete duplicate images from any folder, including subfolders.
+TwinPic is a **Streamlit-powered web application** that scans a folder, identifies duplicate images using **MD5 hashing**, and allows you to delete them easily.
+This helps in keeping your photo library clean and organized.

+---

-## Features
+## ✨ Features

-- Scan a folder for image duplicates
+- 📂 Scan any folder and its subfolders for image files.
-- Preview all duplicates
+- 🔑 Generate unique **MD5 hash** for each image to detect duplicates.
+- 🖼️ Display duplicate images side by side for comparison.
-- Delete selected duplicates directly from UI
+- 🗑️ Delete unwanted duplicate images directly from the UI.
+- ⚡ Simple, fast, and lightweight app with an interactive **Streamlit interface**.

+---

+## 🛠️ Tech Stack
+- **Python**
+- **Streamlit** – for building the interactive UI
+- **Pillow (PIL)** – for image handling
+- **Hashlib** – for generating MD5 hashes
+- **OS / Pathlib** – for file system operations

 ---